Phoenix melts in a record streak of days over 110 degrees. And it's not over yet

 "Record breaking" loses some of its wow factor when that record just keeps getting broken.
-Tuesday marks 26 consecutive days in Phoenix, Az. with a temperature over 110 degrees.
+Tuesday marked 26 consecutive days in Phoenix, Az. with a temperature over 110 degrees.

 Who are they?